kazuya-goto/autofistr/README.md

 If you want to use specific version of FrontISTR, download and extract the source archive before running make.
 Souce tree has to be found with the name FrontISTR at the same level with Makefile.

-If you skip this process, the current master branch from Github will be downloaded automatically.
+If you skip this process, the current master branch will be downloaded from GitLab automatically.

 ## Download REVOCAP_Refiner (Optional)